Event Business Growth · Strategy

 Paid Advertising at a Small Budget Is More Powerful Than Most Owners Think

 A common misconception among event business owners is that paid advertising requires large budgets to produce results.
-In a local or regional event market this is not true.
+However, in a local or regional event market this is not true.
 The audiences are relatively small, the targeting options are precise, and a well-constructed campaign reaching the right engaged couples or the right corporate event planners in a specific city does not require thousands of dollars per month to generate bookings.

 Build Offer Tiers Before You Scale Anything